 People abuse both illegal and prescription drugs all the time, including Adderall.
 On college campuses across the nation, Adderall addiction is on the rise.
-Below are a few things that people need to know about Adderall addiction treatment and the drug itself.
+Below are a few things that people need to know about Adderall addiction treatment, substance abuse treatment, and the drug itself.

 What Is Adderall?